PoisotLab/ms_straight_lines/manuscript.md

-![**Connectance and linkage density can be derived from a model for links.** A) Connectance and B) linkage density are plotted as a function of species richness, for the maximum _a posteriori_ estimates of the flexible link model.
+![**Connectance and linkage density can be derived from a model for links.** A) Connectance and B) linkage density are plotted as a function of species richness, for the maximum _a posteriori_ estimates of the flexible links model.
 In each panel, the colored line represent the median predicted quantity and the grey areas cover the 78% and 97% percentile intervals.
 Empirical data from the `mangal.io` database are plotted in each panel (grey dots).
 In A), the minimal